Prism Video Intelligence

 Scene 1 — Development

 description: Police van with officer standing nearby, followed by shot of black house emphasizing crime scene.
 Narrator explains teenager is in transition from female to male and prefers 'he' pronouns.
-Interview with young woman — suspect's friends are shocked, never anticipated this, suspect never expressed intention to harm parents.
+Interview with young woman — suspect's friends are shocked, never anticipated this.

 camera: static, medium shot